MultiSafepay/docs/content/developer/api/direct-vs-redirect.md

 With our API, you can create transactions through direct and redirect requests.

-Direct requests connect directly to the payment method, whereas redirect requests first send the customer to a [MultiSafepay payment page](/payment-pages/).
+Direct requests connect directly to the payment method, whereas redirect requests first send the customer to a [payment page](/payment-pages/).

 For redirect requests, if the gateway for a specific payment method is: